awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

 **To update the self\-managed add\-on to the latest minor and patch version using `kubectl`**

-1. Determine the latest available minor version by viewing the `[Releases](https://github.com/aws/amazon-vpc-cni-k8s/releases)` on GitHub\.
+1. Determine the latest available version by viewing the `[Releases](https://github.com/aws/amazon-vpc-cni-k8s/releases)` on GitHub\.

-1. Use the following command to determine your cluster's Amazon VPC CNI add\-on version:
+1. Use the following command to determine your cluster's current Amazon VPC CNI add\-on version:

    ```
    kubectl describe daemonset aws-node --namespace kube-system | grep Image | cut -d "/" -f 2